Asha Parekh On Staying Single: I Was In Love With A Married Man; Didn’t Want To Be A Homewrecker

 (Pic Courtesy - Verve Magazine)

 "Even so, I was always aware that epic love is only found in the movies.
 But romantic ties weren't the only kind of relationships I paid attention to.
 I have always been a very sentimental person.
-If I saw a person suffering, my heart would go out to them," said the Kati Patang actress.
+If I saw a person suffering, my heart would go out to them," added the Kati Patang actress.

-The veteran actress also shared her views on the today's generation love and marriages.
+The veteran actress also shared her views on this generation's love and marriages.
 She said that she feels that today's youngsters burn out too fast and call it quits over trivial issues, which shouldn't be the case.

-"People mistake the thrill of early love for a relationship that is capable of braving storms and get disillusioned when they find out that their partner isn't perfect," added the Love In Tokyo actress.
+"People mistake the thrill of early love for a relationship that is capable of braving storms and get disillusioned when they find out that their partner isn't perfect," added the Love in Tokyo actress.